School Curriculum Aims

 Whole School Themes

 Each half term the whole school focuses on a different theme to help us deliver our Spiritual, Moral, Social and Cultural (SMSC) education programme.
-In 2019/20 our whole school focus topics are:
+In 2020/21 our whole school focus topics will continue to be:

 - Autumn 1: Black History